 Pregnancy and Oral Health

-Throughout pregnancy, you may worry about your waistline and fret about food.
-You take prenatal vitamins, see your healthcare provider often, get regular exercise, and avoid alcohol and smoking—all in the name of a healthy pregnancy.
+During your pregnancy, you may worry about your waistline and fret about food.
+You take prenatal vitamins, see your healthcare provider often, get regular exercise, and stay away from alcohol and smoking—all in the name of a healthy pregnancy.
 And, ultimately, a healthy baby.

-Something you might not associate with a healthy pregnancy is dental care.
+Something that you might not think is part of a healthy pregnancy is dental care.
 But regular dental checkups and cleanings, along with brushing and flossing often, are important for a healthy mouth and a healthy pregnancy.

 Seeing the dentist

 Pregnant or not, you should be seeing your dentist every 6 months for a cleaning and exam.
 While you're pregnant, it's even more important that you don't skip those twice-yearly visits.
 Regular exams can help prevent and control gum disease and infections.

-Pregnancy hormones can cause oral health problems, such as gingivitis and swollen, bleeding, and irritated gums.
-Gums may also be extremely sore and brushing and flossing may be uncomfortable.
-If you suffer from gum disease or have problems with your teeth or gums during pregnancy, your dentist may suggest that you schedule cleanings more often during the second and third trimesters.
+Pregnancy hormones can cause oral health problems.
+These include gingivitis and swollen, bleeding, and irritated gums.
+Gums may also be very sore.
+And brushing and flossing may be uncomfortable.
+If you have gum disease or have problems with your teeth or gums during pregnancy, see your dentist.
+They may suggest that you schedule cleanings more often during the second and third trimesters.

 The X-ray risk

-The use of X-rays, pain medicine, and local anesthesia when necessary to correctly diagnose and treat dental problems is safe during pregnancy.
-Though X-rays are often part of a routine dental exam, your dentist may skip them until after you've had your baby.
+The use of X-rays, pain medicine, and local anesthesia when needed to correctly diagnose and treat dental problems is safe during pregnancy.
+X-rays are often part of a routine dental exam.
+But your dentist may skip them until after you've had your baby.

-If you have a dental emergency and X-rays are needed, keep in mind that the amount of radiation given off from a single X-ray is quite low.
+If you have a dental emergency and need X-rays, keep in mind that the amount of radiation given off from a single X-ray is quite low.
 Your dentist will protect your baby by covering you with a lead apron.

 Maintaining a healthy mouth

 In addition to regularly scheduled dental cleanings and exams, correct dental care at home can help protect gums and teeth from disease and decay.
-Brush teeth thoroughly using a toothpaste containing fluoride twice a day.
+Brush teeth thoroughly twice a day using a toothpaste containing fluoride.
 At least once a day, carefully floss between each tooth.

 Protecting baby's teeth